panzerdp/dmitripavlutin.com/content/posts/126-merge-arrays/index.md

 JavaScript offers multiple ways to merge arrays.

 You can use either the spread operator `[...array1, ...array2]`, or a functional way `[].concat(array1, array2)` to merge 2 or more arrays.
-These approaches are immutable because the merge result is stored in a new array.
+These approaches are immutable because the merge result is stored into a new array.

 If you'd like to perform a mutable merge, i.e. merge into an array without creating a new one, then you can use `array1.push(...array2)` approach.